Sebagabones/Server-Side-Rendered-Includes/README.md

+#Server Side Rendered Includes
-# Apache SSI's but like, simple
+## Apache SSI's but like, simple

 If you are old, or idk, use apache and don't wanna use something more than good old html and css but still want to template/include html from other files in your html you will have probably heard of Apache Server Side Includes.